 Most companies are aware of the importance of promoting DEI in the workplace.
 This is where you implement measures to make sure your employees feel they are respected and treated fairly in an inclusive environment.
 However, many companies are now taking this a step further with initiatives that promote DEIB: diversity equity inclusion, and belonging.

-According to Deloitte, this enhanced focus on creating a sense of belonging is important because when employees are acknowledged for their work and reminded that their work contributes to the achievement of corporate goals, they are likely to be more engaged, more motivated, and more likely to perform at a high level.
+An enhanced focus on creating a sense of belonging is important because when employees are acknowledged for their work and reminded that their work contributes to the achievement of corporate goals, they are likely to be more engaged, more motivated, and more likely to perform at a high level.

 In this post, we will look at the difference between inclusion and belonging.
 We will also share some tips and best practices to help you put the “B” in DEIB and foster a culture of belonging in your workplace.
 Table of Contents